There are a bunch of inexpensive replacement wiring harnesses for sale that are not weatherproof!

 When properly applied, using the correct crimp tool, crimp terminals are ok for dry locations that dont carry a lot of current.
 However, the wiring harness for any vehicle (especially a working tractor) will get rained on and should be weatherproof.
 Any copper exposed to air and moisture will quickly begin to deteriorate.
 That green stuff copper turns into is not a good conductor.
 For good, long-lasting, weatherproof connections you have to keep air and moisture away from even the smallest bit of bare copper wire.

-I replaced all the terminals on this harness so they would be completely sealed and weatherproof.
-The wife thinks I'm nuts when I start rebuilding brand new parts, especially when I hunker down and start taking stuff apart on the living room carpet!
-But I went and got a piece of cardboard to catch all the loose bits of wire, insulation, and gobs of hot solder, so she let me get away with it, this time.
+I replaced all the terminals on this brand new harness, so they would be completely sealed and weatherproof.
+The wife thinks I'm nuts when I start rebuilding brand new parts, especially when I start taking stuff apart on the living room carpet!
+But I went and got a piece of cardboard to catch all the loose bits of wire, insulation, and gobs of hot solder, so she let me get away with it (this time).

-Once the terminals are on, heat up a soldering iron and apply solder to each connection.
+Once the terminals are crimped, heat up a soldering iron and apply solder to each connection.
 You will be able to see it flow into the crimp when it gets hot enough.
-As soon as each is soldered, slide the heat shrink up to cover the entire joint all the way to the ring terminal so there is no exposed copper wire.
-The heat from the freshly soldered joint will start it shrinking so move fast.
-When all the soldering is done, finish shrinking each end with a heat gun for a water-tight connection.
+Make sure the copper wire is covered.
+Wait for the terminals to cool a bit, then slide the heat shrink to cover the entire joint all the way to the ring terminal.
+Use a heat gun to shrink each end.
+If you are using marine grade heat shrink the glue will appear at each end for a completely water-tight connection.
 Some people use a propane torch or cigarette lighter on heat shrink tubing.
 I don't like to risk burning up a harness I just spent a couple hours putting together and stuff like that always happens on the last connection, right?

 You can buy the original fabric type cover material, but I just used the 3/8" and 1/2" split plastic wire protector like is found on most cars.
 You can probably get the two short pieces you need (free of charge) from your neighbor's car.
 You know, the guy who borrowed your grill last year and never brought it back, GRIN.
-Your new weatherproof replacement harness should last 50+ years.
+No, we might think about it, but don't do it.
+The loom is inexpensive stuff and easy to find in the electronics area at home improvement stores.
+Harbor freights even has it.

 Optimized for Firefox